-Updated by mdoubez about 11 years ago
+Updated by mdoubez over 11 years ago

 This is part of a codeigniter application so headers may be inserted outside my application but I don't see where an empty line would modify the output in PHP unless there as a hidden echo "" somewhere.